Sponsors of

 in Bedfordshire.
 Without documents coming to light yet, although purchased

-from Robin Pinkerton at Delta Garages, it may have been WSM 205.
+from Robin Pinkerton at Delta Garages, we are guessing that the car may have been WSM 205.
 We met David again at the 2005 MGCC Silverstone

 Harris,